So I finally did it …

 But I would say that only maybe 30% of the attendees were true full-time nomads like myself.

 As I was hoping to use the cruise to connect with other nomads for the long term, that was a bit of a letdown.
-But at the same time, I do fully support the fact that they leave it open to people who are interested in learning more about the travel lifestyle.
+But at the same time, I do fully support the fact that they leave it open to people who are interested in learning more about nomad life.

 What’s with the application process?

 The Nomad Cruise folks claim that they require you to apply to the cruise in order to ensure that they curate of a community of the “right” people.